£0.00 0

 Failing to send a child without deregistering could result in prosecution.

-It is frustrating, but it is important to understand that the LA (and schools) are not always honest, we wish this wasn’t the case, but despite many Home Educators and organisations working with each LA, many still do not seem to understand how threatening their letters sound, or how intrusive their questioning is.
+It is frustrating, but it is important to understand that the LA (and schools) are not always fully conversant with the law or their duties, and some are not honest, we wish this wasn’t the case, but despite many Home Educators and organisations working with each LA many still do not seem to understand how threatening their letters sound, or how intrusive their questioning is.
 And despite Education Select Committees telling them that cold calling, on the phone or doorstep, are not acceptable ways to communicate, they still do it.
+Being armed with the knowledge our website shares will help you ensure you understand your duty and that of the LA.
+The law does not give the LA any rights to demand that you communicate with them in the way they say.
+You are legally responsible for providing a suitable education and you get to decide how to communicate with the LA.

-Most Local Authorities have an EHE (Elective Home Education) department, however, not all do, and not all staff involved in Home Education have Home Education in their title.
-You could be contacted by an EWO, the EHE person, a Home Education Teacher (we know, it’s an awful and misleading title), an EHE monitoring assessor (so many misleading things wrong with this title) etc. It is important you ensure that you are dealing with the correct department, make sure you ask 'are you responsible for EHE within the LA?'
+Not all staff involved in Home Education have Home Education in their title.
+You could be contacted by an EWO, the EHE person, a Home Education Teacher (we know, it’s an awful and misleading title), an EHE monitoring assessor (a very misleading title) etc.

-Sometimes an LA may write to tell you that they have arranged to visit you on a set day and time; they may try claiming they have a duty to monitor, or that they have to meet the child or see work, this is not true and is not acceptable.
+Sometimes an LA may write to tell you that they have arranged to visit you on a set day and time; they may try claiming they have a duty to monitor, or that they have to meet the child or see work, this is not true nor is it professional or acceptable.

 Once you receive communication, we strongly urge you to always respond (unless of course the letter/email doesn’t require a response).
 And the response should always be in writing.